Why

 is usually justified.

-In fact, considering the very positive effect it can have
+In fact, considering the extremely positive effect it can

-on lifetime potential earning power and net worth by
+have on lifetime potential earning power by opening doors

-opening doors to a better education at higher quality
+to a better education at quality schools and colleges,